 Holway experimented on himself, spending years in heavy weight training with a diet high in protein and supplemented by creatine.
 But as he closed in on five-to-one, inhaling more steaks and shakes only added fat, not muscle.”

 Unlike FFMI, bone mass reflects the size of your entire frame.
 As a result, the muscle-to-bone ratio gives you a better idea of your maximum muscular potential.
-The bigger your frame, the more muscle it can carry.
+The bigger your frame, the more muscle mass it can carry.

 All of which might sound interesting.
 But it doesn’t tell you anything useful, as you probably don’t know off the top of your head how much your skeleton weighs.